 - Crown Land - Approval is required from the State Government for use or development of Crown Land.

-- Road Opening Permit (PDF, 113.4 KB)- approval is required to contruct a new crossovers access to a public road.
+- Road Opening Permit (PDF, 113.4 KB) - Approval is required to contruct new crossovers access to a public road.

 These are just some examples of approvals which may be required and you are encouraged to discuss your proposal with the relevant Council department and/or external agency early in the process.

 Extending the Time of a Planning Permit